 Click Save Changes.

-Tip: You can easily export and view the list of short abandoned calls in your account from the Call Metrics tab.
-Use the short abandon option under the Export drop-down.
+Tip: You can easily export and view the list of short abandoned calls in your account from the Call Metrics tab using the short abandon option.